by Kelly O’Mara

 Common medical issues you need to be prepared for

 The absolute most common issues runners come into medical tents for—both on-course and post-finish—are typically musculoskeletal and soft tissue, GI, or heat-related.
 That means blisters, cuts, cramps, strains, joint pain, nausea, bloating, and GI distress.
-Various analysis of multiple races has found that these account for a large number of medical encounters.
+Various of multiple has found that these account for a large number of medical encounters.

 However, both Roberts and Troyanos noted that the more important things to be prepared for, rather than just the most frequent complaint, are the most common serious medical issues.
 These are the things, beyond blisters and muscle cramps, that every race has to absolutely plan for.